Add as a Google preferred source

 AI systems do not only pull from your own website.
 They pull from reviews, forums, industry publications, Reddit threads, comparison sites, and third-party directories.

 Off-page mentions shape how AI describes you, often more than your own content does.
-So, always keep an eye on them.

 Step 6: Benchmark against competitors

-As we previously saw with the Semrush example, comparing your site with your rivals is a strong move for your AI visibility audit.
+Comparing your site with your rivals is a strong move for your AI visibility audit.

 For each core topic area, check whether your competitors are appearing in responses where you are not.
 Note:

-• Which prompts feature competitor A but not you?
+• Which prompts feature a competitor but not you?

 • What format is the cited content in (list, guide, comparison table)?